-My name is Tom Cowan and I have worked as a counsellor and psychotherapist for the past 14 years.
-I have helped people with difficulties including anxiety, depression, panic attacks, relationship issues, addictions, bereavement, or just feeling unhappy and lost and not sure what to do about it.
+I have helped people with difficulties including anxiety, depression, panic attacks, relationship issues, addictions, bereavement, or just feeling unhappy and lost and not sure what to do next.
 I don't expect you to "sign up" at the first meeting, as I know how it can take time to think before making a decision, it can also be difficult to tell someone you have just met that you don't think they can help you!

 You can call, text or email me when you are ready.
 I'm happy to answer questions on the phone or via email for a while at no charge.
 I am also able to offer home visits within reasonable travelling distance if this is easier for you.
 I have premises in Battle, near Hastings in East Sussex.
 I enjoy working with people diagnosed as on the autistic spectrum or with other long term health conditions.
 I also have extensive experience helping long term carers.
 I can offer telephone counselling though it is usually better to meet face to face first.